opferman/SixtyFourBits/README.md

 ;
 DEBUG_FUNCTION_CALL Math_rand
 ```

+## Directory structure
+The following describes the directory structure layout.
+- **INC\AMD64** - Header files to be used by the framework, applications and demos.
+- **Apps** - Applications built to run the demos.
+- **TestApps** - Testing applications for a particular demo scene.
+- **Framework** - The directory that contains the engine and framework for the demoscenes.
+- **DemoScenes** - Demoscene libraries themselves which users implement.
+- **DemoEffects** - TBD, Future directory to contain libraries of demo effects that can be included in your demoscene.

 ## Public Framework Header File list
 - **ksamd64.inc** - This is a required file to include the basic runtime for X86-64 assembly on Windows.
 This is part of the WDK and not a file checked into this repository.